Roei-Bracha/git-codelab/my-codelab.md

 💡 `git checkout` is used to switch between branches, the `-b` flag tell git it's a new branch.

-now go to the readme file and change the message inside it. commit your changes as we learned before:
+Now go to the readme file and change the message inside it. commit your changes as we learned before:
 - `git add readme.md`
 - `git commit -m "changing the read me"`